-He or she also attach braces carefully and may follow special methods or use different adhesive to stick braces to restorations.
-He or she also remove braces from restorations cautiously when orthodontic treatment is completed.
+He or she also attaches braces carefully and may follow special methods or use different adhesive to stick braces to restorations.
+He or she also removes braces from restorations cautiously when orthodontic treatment is completed.

 Even, when braces are tightened to provide a force on teeth, proper measures are taken.
 So, you should expect a slower tooth movement with a prosthesis.
 It’s done to prevent any damage.
 After braces are tightened, braces may hurt your natural teeth as well as the crown for the first 2 to 3 days.
 This is normal and temporary because of the force given to produce tooth movement.

 Also, you shouldn’t be worried if you have a tooth with root canal treatment and a crown.

 However, braces can damage a veneer more.
 Your orthodontist will advise you to follow other procedures in this situation.

 Now, you may wonder will you have to change crowns, bridges, and veneers after orthodontic treatment?

 If there is no damage and your prostheses are healthy, you don’t have to change them.